 Section 10.
 Close Relative Defined

-As used in these bylaws, “close relative” means a person who is related to the principal person as a spouse, child, grandchild, great grandchild, parent, grandparent, great grandparent, brother, sister, aunt, uncle, nephew, niece, or first cousin, by blood or in law.
+[As used in these bylaws, “close relative” means a person who is related to the principal person as a spouse, child, grandchild, great grandchild, parent, grandparent, great grandparent, brother, sister, aunt, uncle, nephew, niece, or first cousin, by blood or in law.]

+OR

+[As used in these bylaws, “close relative” means a person who is related to the principal person: (a) by blood or in law as a spouse, child, grandchild, great-grandchild, parent, grandparent, great-grandparent, brother, sister, aunt or uncle; or (b) by blood as a nephew, niece or first cousin.]

 Policies: